Configuring Cisco firewall in Linux machine with Minicom

 cisco(config)# username <username> password <password> privilege 15

-Set auth method:
+Set authentication method:

 cisco> enable